 These vegan buckeye balls can be keto-adapted using sugar-free fiber syrup instead of maple syrup.
 The texture of the peanut butter balls will be slightly dryer and firmer with this option.

 This is because the sugar-free maple-flavored syrup contains way more fiber than regular maple syrup.

 However, this is a great option to make vegan keto peanut butter balls.
-If you are on a vegan keto diet, this will be a great treat, for a fudgy texture eventually reduce coconut flour to 1 tablespoon.
+If you are on a vegan keto diet, this will be a great treat.
+For a fudgy texture, reduce coconut flour to 1 tablespoon.

 More raw vegan treats